KubeDeckio/KubeDeck/collections/_projects/KubeTidy.md

 ---
 title: "KubeTidy"
-description: "KubeTidy automatically cleans up unused and outdated Kubernetes resources, ensuring your cluster remains organized and optimized."
+description: "KubeTidy helps you clean up your KubeConfig file by automatically removing unused and outdated entries, keeping your configuration organized and efficient."
 date: 2024-10-12
 weight: 1
 header_transparent: false